Navigating Employee Compensation for On-the-Job Deaths: Is the $8000 Limit Still in Place?

 umakanthan53

-Compensation under the Employees' Compensation Act, 1923 is not an accrual-based fund created by any periodical contribution from the employee over a period of time, at the end of which to be paid back to him with interest.
-On the contrary, it is a definite sum of compensation to be paid by the employer to the affected employee as defined under the Act of 1923 or his dependents on the contingency of any employment accident resulting in death or any disablement of a partial or permanent nature.
-So, no deduction from the employees towards this is permissible as this Act is applicable only to establishments and/or employees not covered by the ESI Act, 1948.
+Compensation under the Employees' Compensation Act, 1923, is not an accrual-based fund created by any periodical contribution from the employee over time, to be paid back with interest.
+On the contrary, it is a definite sum of compensation to be paid by the employer to the affected employee, as defined under the Act of 1923, or to his dependents in the event of any employment accident resulting in death or any disablement of a partial or permanent nature.
+Therefore, no deduction from the employees towards this is permissible, as this Act is applicable only to establishments and/or employees not covered by the ESI Act, 1948.

 Harsh Kumar Mehta